 Jessica had always felt that something just wasn’t right with her heart.
 Other doctors told her that her rapid heartbeat could be blamed on anxiety or a panic attack.
 However, the heart rhythm specialists at Oklahoma Heart Institute (OHI) knew better.
 They correctly diagnosed Jessica’s condition as SVT (supraventricular tachycardia), caused by an extra electrical pathway in the heart.
 So, when her daughter Bridie began to complain about the same feelings, Jessica knew exactly how to help.
-Thanks to the specialists at OHI, Jessica and Bridie’s hearts, and lives, are back in rhythm.

 The Heart of a Volunteer.

 Gene remembers feeling a painful sensation as if someone was grabbing his throat.
 After his wife called 9-1-1, Gene insisted emergency responders take him to Hillcrest and the cardiologists of Oklahoma Heart Institute (OHI).
 Gene was rushed into an operating room for open-heart surgery.
 When he woke, his doctor told him it was a miracle he was alive and asked what he planned to do with his new life.
 In that moment, Gene realized he wanted to be an inspiration to others and began volunteering several days a week at OHI.